nikolaydubina/go-ml-benchmarks/README.md

 ## Dataset and Model

-We are using here classic [Titanic dataset](https://www.kaggle.com/c/titanic).
+We are using classic [Titanic dataset](https://www.kaggle.com/c/titanic).
-It contains numerical and categorical features which makes it representative of a typical scenario.
+It contains numerical and categorical features thus it should be representative of a typical scenario.
-Data as well notebook that trains model and preprocessor is available in /data and /notebooks respectively.
+Data and notebooks, that train model and preprocessor, are available in /data and /notebooks respectively.

 ## Some numbers for reference